leafley/expense-tracker/Readme.md

 ## Requirements

-The project requires a running, empty MSSQL database.
+The project requires [.NET SDK 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and a running, empty MSSQL database.
 LocalDB should work, but I couldn't verify that on my machine (LocalDB does not have native Linux support).

 The [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for Visual Studio Code (or similar) is required to execute API calls from an `.http` file.

-## Installation
+## Setup

-Configure the connection string for the MSSQL database in `Rillion.AspNet/appsettings.json`.

-All the commands are run from the root of the repository
+Modify the connection string in `Rillion.AspNet/appsettings.json` to point to your MSSQL database.
+All the commands are run from the root of the repository.

 Build the project.